XVII Recovering the US Hispanic Literary Heritage Conference

 Manos a la obra: Pre-conference Workshop on Digital Humanities and Archives (April 25, 2024, in person)

 The US Latino Digital Humanities Center (USLDH; #usLdh) will offer a pre-conference workshop open to conference attendees and members of the public.
 The workshop will provide an introduction to US Latino Digital Humanities and the use of Recovery digital archives in the classroom.
-Registration is required and will open in January 2024.
-For more information, please visit: https://artepublicopress.com/product/manosalaobra/
+Workshop registration required.

 For all questions, please contact us at apprec@central.uh.edu